MB Post Spicy Pork Riblets

 Ribs Los Angeles

 Paul tried to warn us.
-My server used the word “spicy” three times when describing the Spicy Pork Riblets ($15) at M.B.
-Post, which only fueled my desire to order the dish.
-The eclectic, high energy restaurant from David LeFevre and the Simms Brothers recently added these riblets to a menu section titled “Meat Me Later,” and hopefully these short-cut, Asian-inspired ribs have some staying power, because they’re boldly flavorful and pack a spice punch.
+My server used the word “spicy” three times when describing the Spicy Pork Riblets ($15) at MB Post.
+That warning only fueled my desire to order the dish.
+The eclectic, high energy restaurant from David LeFevre and the Simms Brothers recently added these riblets to a menu section titled “Meat Me Later.”
+Hopefully these short-cut, Asian-inspired ribs have some staying power, because they’re boldly flavorful and pack a spice punch.

-LeFevre marinates riblets for 24 hrs in a mix of fish sauce, sugar, garlic and Thai bird’s eye chile before slow-cooking for eight hours to achieve depth of flavor.
-Riblets are then quickly deep-fried, glazed with tangy, fairly fierce tamarind and Thai chile sauce before getting plated with sesame seeds, blistered scallion stalks and colorful ribbons of scallion and Fresno chile.
+LeFevre marinates riblets for 24 hrs in fish sauce, sugar, garlic and Thai bird’s eye chile before slow-cooking for eight hours to achieve deep flavor.
+Riblets are then quickly deep-fried and glazed with tangy, fairly fierce tamarind and Thai chile sauce.
+LeFevre’s team plates the ribs with sesame seeds, blistered scallion stalks and colorful scallion and Fresno chile ribbons.

-These riblets keep with the Asian flavors that LeFevre and his team have been employing for awhile at M.B.
-Post and Fishing With Dynamite, and this is one of the best dishes yet.
+These riblets keep with the Asian flavors that LeFevre and his team have been employing for awhile at MB Post and Fishing With Dynamite.
+This is one of the best dishes yet.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.